ddsbook/blog/2014/drafts/monitoring-credential-dumps-plus-using-twitter-as-a-data-source.md

 <center><a href="http://datadrivensecurity.info/dashboard/img/dumpmon.svg" target=_blank><img src="/dashboard/img/dumpmon.svg" max-width="100%"/></a></center>

 The liberally annotated R code is below.
-We're doing a daily `@dumpmon` [extract](http://datadrivensecurity.info/data/dumpmon.csv) [CSV] that you can use on your own if you don't want to muck with `t` and Ruby and we'll also be generating the [above chart](http://datadrivensecurity.info/dashboard/img/dumpmon.svg) daily as well (which will be on a forthcoming Data Driven Security Daily Dashboard page).
-Note that we aren't taking into account the "goodness" value that `@dumpmon` calculates and also note that some of the dumps `@dumpmon` finds aren't actual dumps (they just have data that looks dump-ish and fits certain broad keyword parameters).
+We're doing a daily `@dumpmon` [extract](http://datadrivensecurity.info/data/dumpmon.csv) [CSV] that you can use on your own if you don't want to muck with `t`/Ruby and we'll also be generating the [above chart](http://datadrivensecurity.info/dashboard/img/dumpmon.svg) daily as well (which will be on a forthcoming Data Driven Security 'Daily Dashboard' page).

+Note that we aren't using all the `@dumpmon` data and we also aren't taking into account the "goodness" value that the bot calculates.
+It's also worth mentioning that some of the dumps that `@dumpmon` finds aren't *actual* dumps (they just have data that looks *dump-ish* and fits certain broad keyword parameters).
 If you want more refined, accurate statistcs and dump results, you can clone the `@dumpmon` [github repo](https://github.com/jordan-wright/dumpmon) and refine the code or curate the data results on your own (and you won't need to mine Twitter for the stats!).

     :::r
     library(stringr)